nojusus/write-ups/ctflearn/forensics/taking_ls.md

 ```bash
 ls -la
 ```
-This command reveals a hidden directory ".ThePassword".
+A hidden directory ".ThePassword" is revealed.
 Access it and run the same command again.
 You will find a "ThePassword.txt" file that can be read with the command
 ```bash
 cat ThePassword.txt
 ```
+The file contains a password.
+Go back to the extracted folder and find the file "The Flag.pdf".
+Enter the found password to access the file that contains the flag.